Optimal Auction Design with Contingent Payments and Costly Verification: Introduction

 \section{Introduction}

-In 2017, Cardiva Medical Inc.~purchased intellectual property from Interventional Therapies, LLC, a developer of medical devices.\footnote{The full asset purchase agreement is available in the SEC archives at \href{https://www.sec.gov/Archives/edgar/data/1520325/000119312521001047/d833938dex21.htm}{{https://www.sec.gov/Archives/edgar/data/1520325/000119312521001047/d833938dex21.htm}}.} The buyer agreed to pay \$100,000 upfront and then a 5\% royalty on net sales, up to a royalty cap of \$7.5 million.
-In order to compute these royalties, the agreement requires the buyer to submit regular sales reports.
-The seller is entitled to audit the buyer's records, using an independent accountant.
-Following an audit, any revealed underpayment or overpayment of royalties must be corrected.
+In 2017, Cardiva Medical Inc.\ entered into an asset purchase agreement with Interventional Therapies, LLC, a developer of medical devices.\footnote{The full asset purchase agreement is available in the SEC archives at \href{https://www.sec.gov/Archives/edgar/data/1520325/000119312521001047/d833938dex21.htm}{{https://www.sec.gov/Archives/edgar/data/1520325/000119312521001047/d833938dex21.htm}}.} Cardiva agreed to pay Interventional Therapies \$100{,}000 at closing and a 5\% royalty on net sales of a specified list of products, subject to a royalty cap of \$7.5 million.
+To determine the royalties owed, the agreement requires the buyer to submit quarterly sales reports.
+To verify these reports, the seller may audit the buyer's records using an independent certified public accountant.
+Any underpayment revealed by an audit must be paid, and any overpayment refunded.

-Royalty agreements are standard in a range of intellectual property licensing, including patents, copyrights, and franchises.\footnote{See \cite{Contreras2022} for a textbook treatment of intellectual property licensing.} Under a royalty agreement, the amount that the buyer ultimately pays is contingent on subsequent sales.
+Royalty agreements are standard in various forms of intellectual property licensing such as patents, copyrights, and franchises.\footnote{See \cite{Contreras2022} for a textbook treatment of intellectual-property licensing.} Under a royalty agreement, the amount that the buyer ultimately pays is contingent on subsequent sales.
 More generally, contingent payments are common whenever an asset generates verifiable cash flows.
 When there are multiple potential buyers, contingent-payment auctions are often used, as in government auctions for casino licenses, oil leases, and procurement contracts \citep{skrzypacz2013auctions}.

 The theoretical literature on contingent-payment auctions, following \cite{demarzo2005bidding}, assumes that the income generated by the asset is publicly observed.
 But in many applications, such as in the royalty agreement described above, cash flows are privately observed and can only be verified at a cost.
-Indeed, an important consideration in patent licensing is that ``a lump-sum royalty removes the administrative burden and costs of monitoring the actual use of the licensed technology because the royalty payment is independent of the licensee’s \emph{actual} sales" \citep[p.~903]{Sidak2016}.
+Indeed, an important consideration in patent licensing is that ``a lump-sum royalty removes the administrative burden and costs of monitoring the actual use of the licensed technology because the royalty payment is independent of the licensee’s \emph{actual} sales'' \citep[p.~903]{Sidak2016}.